davidhay25/actnow/input/pagecontent/architecture.md

 The systems is designed as a data aggregator - accepting data from a small number of systems (it is a highly specialised domain) and saving it into a FHIR server as patient specific information.
-Data is then available for use by other systems, including analytics and potentially care dleivery.
+Data is then available for use by other systems, including analytics and potentially care delivery.

+It is assumed that the CanShare server will only hold resources used by the system - ie it ios not a shared server.

 This guide does not include security in any detail.